-Certified individuals are responsible for ensuring that there are no species listed under the Species at Risk Act (see the Species at Risk Public Registry) or critical habitat or residences of endangered or threatened aquatic species present in the work zone or the vicinity of the works, undertakings and activities.
+Certified designers and certified installers are responsible for ensuring that there are no species listed under the Species at Risk Act (see the Species at Risk Public Registry) or critical habitat or residences of endangered or threatened aquatic species present in the work zone or the vicinity of the works, undertakings and activities.
 The aquatic species at risk maps should be consulted to determine where at-risk populations occur and where critical habitats are located.